 With more than a century of work in livestock protection, American Humane Association's members were truly instrumental in achieving change for farm animals.
 Because of this role, American Humane Association was the only humane agency asked in 1995 to serve on the Development Committee for the "Guide for the Care and Use of Agricultural Animals in Research and Teaching," a federal livestock advisory board.
 The board's task was to write humane guidelines for the treatment of various species of livestock.

 As a result of those efforts and the Freedom Foods program -- which ensures the humane treatment of farm animals in Britain -- more than a decade ago, American Humane Association turned its attention toward improving daily farm animal practices.
 The Association created a set of animal welfare guidelines for the care and well-being of farm animals and launched the American Humane Certified program (originally known as the Free Farmed program) in the United States in 2000.

 The American Humane Certified program ensures that food animals are raised under strict humane standards.
 In addition to providing proper medical care, diet, and water and keeping animals free from fear and distress, American Humane Certified producers must provide appropriate shelter for animals' comfort and rest and provide an environment that allows for the normal expression of the animal's behaviors.
-For example, American Humane Certified standards require that pigs have enough space to move around and lie down and hens must be cage-free, so that they have the freedom to flap their wings and move around.
+For example, American Humane Certified standards require that pigs have enough space to move around and lie down and hens must have the freedom to flap their wings and move around.

 Farms that want to be recognized as "American Humane Certified" must be inspected by American Humane Association and found to comply with American Humane Certified standards.
 We know that the more people who purchase products with the American Humane Certified logo, the more retailers will demand that animals be raised according to American Humane standards.
 The long-term goal is to completely change the way animals are raised so that American Humane Association's standards will some day be considered the norm.